BitsToBytes-Saksham/flight-sniper-agent/README.md

 - `flight_data.py` — fetches raw flight data from SerpApi
 - `flight_filter.py` — extracts direct flights and normalizes fields (price, link)
 - `streamlit_app.py` — Streamlit demo UI

-## Next steps / improvements

-- Add an offline CSV-based IATA/airport lookup for robust city->IATA mapping.
-- Improve deep-link generation for bookings if SerpApi returns booking tokens in a consistent format.
-- Add caching (Streamlit `st.cache_data`) to reduce repeated API calls during UI exploration.

-If you'd like, I can add the IATA lookup CSV and a confirmation dropdown so the UI never guesses wrong and always shows choices to the user.